 Now, the proofs for these investments, commonly referred to as investment proofs, need to be submitted to your employer usually around December or January of the same financial year.
 The proofs are then tallied with the investments declared at the beginning of the year.
 The appropriate tax is then deducted from the salary of the employee.
-Of note here is that every bill is to be verified by the payroll/finance department before the tax exemption can be made for the declared amount.
+Every bill is to be verified by the payroll/finance department before the tax exemption can be made for the declared amount.

 Popular Investment Types: Tips and Tricks

 A popular investment vehicle, Section 80(C), allows for a deduction of up to Rs 1.5 lakh/annum from your gross income.
 There are also upper limits for each component within it.
-If mutual funds are being declared here, it is important to verify whether they are a tax saving instrument or not (these are usually equity linked savings schemes or ELSS).
-It is important to bear in mind that the appropriate tax certificate is produced in this case.
+If mutual funds are being declared here, it is essential to verify whether they are a tax saving instrument or not (these are usually equity-linked savings schemes or ELSS).
+It is vital to bear in mind that the appropriate tax certificate is produced in this case.